Before you read this article....

 Smooth Movements = Smooth Sounds

 Play both hands at the same time to work on getting your weak hand to the same level as the strong hand.
-This will force your weaker hand to find a way to keep up with your stronger one.
 Focus on making them sound exactly the same.
 The goal is to train your weaker hand to have better technique when you use it alone.
 Doing this in front of a mirror, or videotaping yourself, can be very helpful.

 If you want to take it to the next level then play rudimental solos with both hands.
 Take for example Solo #1 from Charley Wilcoxon’s “The All American Drummer”.